An ADOT Highway Operations Supervisor came across a sight Monday morning that he’s never seen before …

 “This was the first time this has happened,” Koinva said.
 “I was surprised.”

-ADOT’s Holbrook District Superinendent Lindy Sherrer says ADOT crews will use pitch forks to start clearing out the box culvert.
+ADOT’s Holbrook District Superintendent Lindy Sherrer says ADOT crews will use pitch forks to start clearing out the box culvert.
 Because the area’s flooded, machinery won’t be used until some of the water drains away.